AlphaLul/Silksong.HornetAudioEditor/README.md

 # Guide

 **Preface:** This mod only allows you to customize audio that uses `RandomAudioClipTable` internally.
-Essentially any audio that has multiple, randomly selected clips use `RandomAudioClipTable`.
-Examples include Hornet's action voices, enemy voices, impact sounds, etc.
+Most audio that has multiple, randomly selected clips uses `RandomAudioClipTable`.
+To determine what audio is eligible, read the [BepInEx Config](#bepinex-config) section below.

 ---
 ## Installation